($732) Cost to ship a car from Columbia, SC to Evansville, IN

 The best Columbia to Evansville car shipping companies

-We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Columbia to Evansville:
+We’ve compared thousands of providers and identified the best car shipping companies to handle your move from Columbia to Evansville:

 - Best for Real-Time Tracking: Nexus Auto Transport